 The Directors are responsible for the other information.
-The other information comprises all the information in the Trust Company (Guyana) Limited's annual report for 2021 other than the financial statements and our auditor's report thereon ("the other information").
+The other information comprises all the information in the Trust Company (Guyana) Limited's annual report for the year 2022 other than the financial statements and our auditor's report thereon ("the other information").